 Prevent future accidents

 Schedule regular car inspections in your family calendar.
 Seasonal weather can wear and tear on the exterior of your vehicle – especially in the winter.
-Learn more about the top six winter maintenance tips in this blog.
+Make sure your car is winter road ready to safely get to your destination.

 Count on Rural Mutual Insurance 24/7 to be there for you and your teen driver when you need us the most.
 Review your car insurance policy with your local Rural Mutual Insurance agent to make sure you’re properly protected when you hit the road.
 Pro-tip: Ask about a multi-vehicle bundle package for a discount!